An Introduction to DigitalOcean Load Balancers

 What Are DigitalOcean Load Balancers?

-DigitalOcean Load Balancers let you easily distribute incoming traffic to backend Droplets.
+DigitalOcean Load Balancers let you distribute incoming traffic to backend Droplets.
 Traffic routing is controlled by configurable rules that specify the ports and protocols that the Load Balancer should listen on, as well as the way that it should select and forward requests to the backend servers.

 A few things you should know about DigitalOcean Load Balancers: